Suppressing instabilities in mixed baroclinic flow using an actuation based on receptivity: Problem formulation

 Additionally to this previous analysis, we now need to calculate adjoint modes to perform the receptivity and sensitivity analyses (RSA).
 These are obtained by solving the eigenvalue problem for the operator $\mathcal{L}^*$ using the same method as for the LSA.
-Third, the evolution of the normal mode targeted for suppression is calculated using the linearised Navier--Stokes equations (\ref{eq:direct}), to which a forcing term based on the adjoint eigenmode is added on the left hand side.
-This forcing term is defined as follows:
+Third, the evolution of the normal mode targeted for suppression is calculated using the linearised Navier--Stokes equations (\ref{eq:direct}), to which a forcing term based on the adjoint eigenmode is added on the left hand side. {We use two types of actuation to that effect.
+As the unstable mode is suppressed by the forcing, its amplitude varies, and so does the amplitude of the actuation.
+Otherwise, once the unstable mode is suppressed, the actuation would act as an external force taking the flow away from its equilibrium.
+Hence, to assess the ability of an actuation based on the receptivity map to suppress the unstable mode, we use a forcing of the form:

-where $A$ and $\phi$ represents the real amplitude and real phase of the forcing, respectively, relative to the unstable mode.
-Force {\bf f} has four components.
+where $\alpha(t)$ represents the amplitude of the unstable mode normalised by its initial value.
+In practice, adapting the forcing to the amplitude in real time would require sensing and processing capable of extracting the evolution of the unstable mode instantaneously, which, in the harsh environment of continuous casting, is impractical.
+Instead, it is much easier to set a threshold on the sensor output above which an actuation of constant amplitude is applied.
+For this purpose, we use a simpler form of actuation:

+In both cases, $A$ and $\phi$ represent the initial real amplitude and real phase of the forcing, respectively, relative to the unstable mode.
+Note that our strategy is not to choose an actuation intended to manipulate the eigenvalue associated with the leading eigenmode.
+This well-established technique entails applying a force whose linear dependence on the unstable eigenmode shifts the leading eigenvalue of the linear evolution operator to the stable region.
+The topology of the optimal forcing map is, in this case, provided by the structural sensitivity, or base-flow sensitivity maps~\citep{marquet2008_jfm,GIANNETTI:JFM2007}.
+Instead, we chose to apply a predetermined force, \emph{i.e.}, that does not depend linearly on variable $\hat{\bf q}$.
+That actuation is designed to suppress the amplitude of the unstable mode from a small but finite initial value.
+Since the actuation does not linearly depend on $\hat{\bf q}$, the evolution equation is not strictly linear, its linear part does not change, and neither does the leading eigenvalue.
+The actuation {\bf f} has four components.
 The first three components represent mechanical forces, and the last component represents thermal forces.
 This step serves two purposes.
 First, it acts as a validation of the strategy.
 Since the forcing is derived from linearised adjoint equations, that ignore nonlinear interactions, it must at least be effective at damping the direct linear mode, to carry any hope of preventing the full nonlinear growth of the instability.
 Second, building the forcing on the topology of the adjoint mode involves a choice of amplitude and phase relative to the direct modes.
 To find out the optimal values of both, we carry out a series of linear simulations where they are varied.

 Finally, with the knowledge of the optimal amplitude and phase of the actuation, we test the suppression of instability with its full nonlinear dynamics through three-dimensional (3D) DNS (the detail of individual simulations are given in \S~\ref{sec:Nonlinear_receptivity_forcing}).